rthorn/The-Barricade/README.md

 Once the battle begins, *amis* in Corinthe will not be able to leave and get on the barricade, but those on the barricade or not currently fighting will be able to move around freely.

 The battle will end when all enemies have fallen, the day is over, or any section of the barricade falls.
+You earn increasing hope each time you complete a wave, however you lose hope any time an *ami* dies during battle.

 After the battle you have a chance to __Recover__. *Amis* can get ready for the coming wave in many ways: gathering ammo and food, repairing the barricade, scouting for information, healing their wounds, or just hanging out and drinking.